Neural delay differential equations: learning non-Markovian closures for partially known dynamical systems: Experiments

-\textbf{Brusselator} In the case of this highly stiff and periodic dataset, all models demonstrate satisfactory performance except for NODE.
-NODE predicts the trajectory's mean thus highlighting the importance of incorporating memory terms.
-Remarkably, both LSTM and ANODE perform equally well, with NDDE and Latent ODE slightly trailing by a narrow margin as shown in Figure \ref{fig:brusselator_testsample1}.
+In the case of this stiff and periodic dynamics, all models demonstrate satisfactory performance except NODE, which essentially predicts a mean trajectory thus highlighting the importance of incorporating memory terms for an accurate prediction.
+Remarkably, both LSTM and ANODE perform equally well, with NDDE and Latent ODE slightly trailing by a narrow margin as shown in Figure~\ref{fig:brusselator_testsample1}.
+In addition to evaluating the MSE loss performance, Figure~\ref{fig:brusselator_long_term} demonstrates the stability of each trained model on the Brusselator system over an extended period.
+After training within a specific time interval, we lengthened the integration period to five times the original training duration to assess the models' performance.
+It is observed that NDDE, along with LSTM, NODE and Latent ODE, are the only models that remain stable throughout this duration, with NDDE exhibiting the best performance over the extended horizon.